google/uis-rnn/README.md

 ## Overview

-This is the library for the *Unbounded Interleaved-State Recurrent Neural Network (UIS-RNN)* algorithm, corresponding to the paper [Fully Supervised Speaker Diarization](https://arxiv.org/abs/1810.04719).
+This is the library for the
+*Unbounded Interleaved-State Recurrent Neural Network (UIS-RNN)* algorithm, corresponding to the paper
+[Fully Supervised Speaker Diarization](https://arxiv.org/abs/1810.04719).

+This open source implementation is slightly different than the internal one which we used to produce the results in the paper, due to dependencies on some internal libraries.

 **This is not an official Google product.**